DeanLeong/styling-components-in-react/readme.md

 On projects of sufficient scale, breaking up CSS is a must.
 Think about the developer experience of having Instagram or Spotify's entire site running off of one stylesheet.
 Try managing those merge conflicts!

-And while separated stylesheets are a win, could we do even better?
+And while separated stylesheets are advantageous, could we do even better?

-## CSS-in-JS Concept (15 min / 0:40)

 If you keep pulling the string on separating your styles to get them closer to your components, eventually you'll probably consider putting the styles **directly into your component**.
 This is very much a thing you can do.

-## React Inline Styles
+### Option 3: Inline Styles

 React natively supports this behavior natively with the `style` prop and does inline styling on your component elements.
 This sounds crazy coming from a page-based setup, but in React it becomes _slightly_ less crazy.